 In this collaborative environment, we can maximise returns for growers and make strategic, intelligent decisions about exports that ultimately makes our industry and its growers more profitable.

-As 100% owners in the AVANZA brand, we are also committed to future-proofing our industry by developing exciting markets in Asia, including Japan, South Korea, Japan, Singapore and Thailand.
+As 100% owners in the AVANZA brand, we are also committed to future-proofing our industry by developing exciting markets in Asia, including Japan, South Korea, China, Singapore and Thailand.

 Growers are contracted with either Primor Produce or Team Avocado Trust to supply fruit to nominated packhouses that pack and ship the fruit for export under export vendor entities and their associated brands, including AVANZA.

 Our business partnerships benefit growers through healthier Orchard Gate Returns and a secure and sustainable industry.